FgForrest/evitaDB/documentation/user/en/query/basics.md

 Where the _header_ part (queried collection) is part of the GraphQL query name itself, and the _filter_, _order_, and _require_ parts are defined using GraphQL arguments of that GraphQL query.
 On top of that, GraphQL has kind of a unique representation of the _require_ part.
-Even though you can define _require_ constraints as GraphQL argument, there are only generic constraints that defines rules for the calculations.
+Even though you can define _require_ constraints as GraphQL argument, these are only generic constraints that defines rules for the calculations.
 The main require part that defines the completeness of returned entities (and extra results) is defined using output fields of the GraphQL query.
 This way, unlike in the other APIs, you specifically define the output form of the query result from what the domain evitaDB schema allows you to fetch.